uyghurbeg/PageMenu-RTL/README.md

 # Description
 A fully customizable and flexible paging menu controller built from other view controllers placed inside a scroll view allowing the user to switch between any kind of view controller with an easy tap or swipe gesture similar to what Spotify, Windows Phone, and Instagram use.
 This is a RTL-edeted version and it is based on the Objective-C version of <a href="https://github.com/uacaps/PageMenu">PageMenu<a/>.

-##usage
+#Usage

-1. Insert **CAPSPageMenu.h** and **CAPSPageMenu.m** to your project
+1.Insert **CAPSPageMenu.h** and **CAPSPageMenu.m** to your project
-2. Import **CAPSPageMenu.h** to your main controller
+2.Import **CAPSPageMenu.h** to your main controller
-3. Create a property:
+3.Create a property like this:

 ```
 @property (nonatomic) CAPSPageMenu *pageMenu;
 ```

-4. Create your costum viewControllers
+4.Create your costum viewControllers
-5. Insert this Code inside of viewDidLoad(Don't forget to replace DemoOneController, DemoTwoController, DemoThreeControler to your own controllers):
+5.Insert this Code inside of viewDidLoad(Don't forget to replace DemoOneController, DemoTwoController, DemoThreeControler to your own controllers):

 ```